A concept of a para-hydrogen-based cold neutron source for simultaneous high flux and high brightness: Cold neutron source utilising assembly of low-dimensional moderators

+For the 4-staircase moderator assemblies~(Fig.~\ref{overall5}) gains about \numrange{1.9}{2.1} are achievable.
+The staircases in optimal moderator assemblies would consist of 2 steps with step length $l_{step}\approx \qty{18}{\cm}$, each with a width of \qty[round-precision=2]{0.37}{\cm} for $W_A=\qty{3}{\cm}$ and \qty{1.2}{\cm} for $W_A=\qty{10}{\cm}$, so that they provide high brightness~(see Fig.~\ref{fig:20}).
+Note, that for $W_A=\qty{3}{\cm}$, 5-step staircases will have the step width of \qty[round-precision=2]{0.15}{\cm}, which corresponds to a significantly reduced brightness of individual moderators with the wall thickness of \qty{0.1}{\cm} and, consequently, in the absence of gain.

+Note that the gains presented in this section may be further influenced by the specifics of the moderator-reflector assembly and should be evaluated through dedicated Monte Carlo simulations for a particular neutron source, which will be addressed in forthcoming publications.

-It can be observed that both brightness and intensity can increase by a factor of up to~3.
-Notably, even relatively simple moderator assemblies composed of 4 individual moderators yield significant enhancements in brightness and intensity of about 2 times.
-The optimization of the chessboard and staircase geometries for achieving their maximal performance, including the determination of the optimal length and number of single moderators, will be discussed in a forthcoming publication.
+Optimisation of the chessboard and staircase geometries for achieving their maximal performance should include determination of the optimal length and number of single moderators as well as specific gain values.